 Many factors can cause bunions to form.
 Most people with bunions have a strong family history of bunions over generations.
 One may inherit a foot type or walking pattern that impacts foot function, which may result in a bunion to develop.

 Bunions can develop early in life, and may become more pronounced during one’s teenage years.
 This is called Juvenile Hallux Valgus or Hallux Abducto Valgus (HAV), and they are mostly caused by genetics.

 Ill-fitting or inappropriate footwear (e.g. pointed shoes or heels) can worsen a bunion.

 Common Signs and Symptoms

-- These treatment help to alleviate the discomfort or pain that you may currently experience due to the bunion.
+These treatment help to alleviate the discomfort or pain that you may currently experience due to the bunion.
 However, only surgery will be able to reverse the changes in your foot structure that has already occurred.
-In more serious cases where pain is persistent despite the podiatric treatment, you may be referred to an orthopaedic surgeon.
+In rare and more severe cases where the pain is persistent despite conservative management, you may be referred to an orthopaedic surgeon.
 Surgery can be an effective option in correcting a serious bunion condition if proper screening is done to identify suitability for surgery.

 These are the charges for our Podiatry services: